XLabs-AI/deforum-x-flux/README.md

 # Description
-Deforum implementation based on flux-dev by XLabs
+Deforum implementation based on flux-dev by XLabs-AI

 # Installation